+34912901845 +34654503682

 Currency

-In Mediterranean countries, the main currencies include:
+In the Mediterranean countries, the main currencies of exchange include:

 CURIOSITIES